mbrochh/installing-python/README.md

 python --version
 ```

-The last command should print the correct Python version `Python 3.8.1`.
+The last command should print the correct Python version: `Python 3.8.1`.

 **Bonus**:

 This is not necessary for most beginner classes, but eventually you will want
-to install Virtualenvwrapper.
+to install `virtualenvwrapper`.
 You can install it like so:

 ```
 pip install virtualenvwrapper